Apple School Manager and classroom management

 Poor classroom management can lead to distracted students and less confident teachers.
 It can prevent technology from doing its job to support learning.
 Without effective management software, teachers can't benefit from technology-supported feedback and collaboration.

 It also impacts differentiation in the classroom.
 The inability to access extension activities is a lost opportunity for students who want to explore content independently.
-And learners who need a bit more time or a different approach to absorbing information can not only become frustrated if forced to proceed at the same pace and in the same way as the rest of the class, but they can even fall behind.
+And learners who need a bit more time or a different approach to absorb information can not only become frustrated if forced to proceed at the same pace and in the same way as the rest of the class, but they can even fall behind.

 Effective classroom management can lead to a new approach to how a classroom functions.